-Take away some of the hassle and stress of family camping by grabbing this camping checklist you can refer back to during the planning, packing, and organizing of your trip.
+Take away some of the hassle and stress of family camping by grabbing this camping checklist that you can refer back to during the planning, packing, and organizing of your trip.

-Why is packing so hard?
+Why is camping packing so hard?

 Just for once, you want to finish your family camping packing feeling excited and eager for the trip… not resentful and full of worry that you’ve forgotten too many things!